fedeperin/harry-potter-api-english/README.md

 - https://fedeperin-harry-potter-api-en.herokuapp.com/books It only bring the book part of the API <br>

 <br>
-Or try some routes at https://harry-potter-api-page.netlify.app/
+Or try some routes at https://harry-potter-api-page.netlify.app/ <br>
 ---
 If you want to access an specific part of the API, just secify the ID number at the end of the route<br>
 #### Examples:
 - With the route https://fedeperin-harry-potter-api-en.herokuapp.com/books/3 you only access the book with ID 3<br>
-- Con la ruta https://fedeperin-harry-potter-api-en.herokuapp.com/spells/10 you only access the book with ID 10
+- With the route https://fedeperin-harry-potter-api-en.herokuapp.com/spells/10 you only access the book with ID 10